SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 > with help of rubocop, rspec, rubocop-rspec and saharspec.

-> Was this ambitious?
+> Ambition shouldn't have been made of humble stuff.

-> Yet some might think it was an ambitious idea;
+> Yet some might think it is an ambitious idea;

 > And sure, they are all honourable men."

 Thanks to guidance from my mentors
 [Victor Shepelev](https://github.com/zverok), [Sameer Deshmukh](https://github.com/v0dro)
-and [Lokesh Sharma](https://github.com/lokeshh), I came to know about quite a lot of Ruby tools that could be used to keep the codebase sane and clean.
+and [Lokesh Sharma](https://github.com/lokeshh), I've come to know about quite a lot of Ruby tools that could be used to keep the codebase sane and clean.

 - [rubocop](https://github.com/bbatsov/rubocop) : A Ruby static code analyzer, which enforces